Is a phonon excitation of a superfluid Bose gas a Goldstone boson?: Concluding remarks

-In quantum field theory, the ground state is formally structureless because it is a state without particles.
-Therefore, its properties can be studied only indirectly: the non-invariance of the ground state and the SSB are indicated by the non-zero average $\langle0|\hat{\varphi}|0\rangle\neq0$.
-In quantum mechanics, the ground state $|0\rangle$ of a system of $N$ interacting particles is a state without quasiparticles.
+In quantum field theory, the ground state is formally structureless because it is a state \emph{without particles}.
+Therefore, its properties can be studied only indirectly: the non-invariance of the ground state and SSB are indicated by the non-zero average $\langle0|\hat{\varphi}|0\rangle\neq0$.
+In quantum mechanics, the ground state $|0\rangle$ of a system of $N$ interacting particles is a state \emph{without quasiparticles}.
 For this state, not only the average $\langle0|\hat{\Psi}(\mathbf{r},t)|0\rangle$ can be calculated but also the quantity $\hat{U}_{\varphi}|0\rangle$, i.e., it is possible to directly analyse the $U(1)$-symmetry properties of the ground state.
 The main result of this paper is that we have calculated $\hat{U}_{\varphi }|0\rangle$ for a finite periodic system of interacting spinless bosons and showed that $\hat{U}_{\varphi}|0\rangle=e^{iN\varphi}|0\rangle$ and $\langle0|\hat{\Psi}(\mathbf{r},t)|0\rangle=0$.
-This means that there is no SSB in a finite Bose system (gas or liquid); hence phonons in the superfluid phase of such a system do not resemble Goldstone bosons.
+This means that SSB is absent in a finite Bose gas or liquid.
+Therefore, phonons in the superfluid phase of such a system do not resemble Goldstone bosons.

 In some papers, it has been claimed that there is spontaneous breaking of the $U(1)$ symmetry in a weakly interacting Bose gas and that, as a consequence, phonons in such a gas are Goldstone bosons.
 For a finite system, such a statement is simply a mistake, resulting from an overly approximate treatment of the problem.
-Above, we proceeded from the rigorous definition of SSB and directly studied the invariance of $|0\rangle$ with respect to the $U(1)$ rotation.
-Using two methods, one of which is exact, we have shown that there is no SSB in a finite system.
-We have also shown that in the case of an infinite Bose gas, one can consider that there are SSB and the infinite degeneracy of the ground state, but one can also consider that degeneracy and the spontaneous breaking of the $U(1)$ symmetry are absent.
+Above, we started from a rigorous definition of SSB and studied the invariance of $|0\rangle$ under $U(1)$ rotation directly.
+Using two methods, one of which is exact, we have demonstrated that SSB is absent in a finite system.
+We have also shown that in the case of an infinite Bose gas, one may view the system as exhibiting SSB and infinite ground-state degeneracy; at the same time, one may regard the degeneracy and spontaneous symmetry breaking as absent.
 This duality is related to the paradoxical properties of infinity.
-In this case, the infinite degeneracy is caused by the uncertainty in the number $N$ of particles at $N=\infty$ (rather than by the $U(1)$ invariance of the Hamiltonian, as is commonly believed).
+In this case, the infinite degeneracy is rooted in the indeterminacy of the particle number $N$ at~$N=\infty$, rather than in the $U(1)$ invariance of the Hamiltonian, as is commonly believed.